MaksymChukhrai/MaksymChukhrai/README.md

 <h1 align="center">Hi 👋, I'm Maksym</h1>
-I am a Fullstack Developer with 2+ years of hands-on experience in web development, specializing in JavaScript ecosystem (React, Node.js) and e-commerce solutions. <br>
+I am a Fullstack Developer with 2+ years of hands-on experience in web development, specializing in JavaScript ecosystem (React, Node.js) and e-commerce solutions. <br><br>

 Previously spent 15+ years in banking and business management, which gives me a unique perspective on building business-oriented solutions.
 This background helps me understand not just the technical side, but also the business value of the products I develop. <br>
 Particularly interested in blockchain technologies and looking forward to expanding into Solidity development.
 Currently open to remote opportunities with European/US companies where I can collaborate with experienced developers and contribute to meaningful projects.<br><br>